HeardLibrary/digital-scholarship/script/r/structures.md

 You can test this command by copying it and entering it into the Console pane of RStudio.
 You should see the newly created data frame in the workspace summary pane (upper right) as in the previous example.

 If you have a GitHub account, creating a Gist is an easy way to make raw data available publicly through a URL.
-Create the gist in the editing environment, then after creating a public Gist click on the Raw button at the upper right of the screen.
+Create the gist in the editing environment, then after creating a public Gist, click on the Raw button at the upper right of the screen.
 Copy the URL from the browser's address box and paste it into the script between the quotes after the `file=` key as shown in the example above.

 ---

 Continue to [Where to go from here](../next/)

 ----
-Revised 2019-08-15
+Revised 2019-08-19